alexisintech/seize-the-day/README.md

-# To-Do App
+# Seize The Day

-> To-Do full-stack CRUD application built with MongoDB, Express, Nodejs, and React.
+> A to-do app with your mental health in mind.

 <img src="todogif.gif" width="100%" />